-(1) A finding by the agency that the lawyer failed to complete 20 CLE credits in the field of law within his/her three-year reporting period or the equivalent CLE reporting period.
+(1) A finding by the agency that the lawyer failed to complete 20 CLE credits in the field of law within the lawyer’s three-year reporting period or the equivalent CLE reporting period.

-(2) Suspension or disbarment of the lawyer from the practice of law in any jurisdiction in which the lawyer is licensed.
+(2) Disciplinary suspension or disbarment of the lawyer from the practice of law in any jurisdiction in which the lawyer is or was licensed.

 (4) Failure of the lawyer to complete satisfactorily the recertification process or failure to pay the required certification fees.

-(5) Written notice from the lawyer that he/she seeks decertification.
+(5) Written notice from the lawyer that the lawyer seeks decertification.

 b.
 Discretionary denial or revocation of certification.
 An agency may deny or revoke a lawyer’s certification if: